PAT Enterprises, LLC

 PAT Enterprises, LLC is a referral-based business, which specializes in providing its clients with professional support in the following: diversity and inclusion, education and training, fitness and nutrition, and health and safety.
 We work with our clients, their family members and their associates to build a community around the areas where they may require professional support.

-This Reflective Journal provides some professional highlights from my career, which consists of seven years of charter school experience, seven years of public school experience, and seven years of supplemental education or tutoring management experience.
-In summary, from these experiences, I value the opportunities that I have had to exceed assessment, business, operations, and school accountability metrics.
-Coupled with these professional highlights are my business and entrepreneurial experiences, community involvement, educational background, and experiences as a post-secondary adjunct professor.
-In addition to completing University of Houston’s principalship program, I am an adjunct professor of EDUC 1300 - First Year Experience at Lone Star College, while also being a student completing my Doctor of Education degree in Leadership and Management at St. Thomas University (Miami, FL).
+This Reflective Journal highlights key milestones from my career, which includes seven years of charter school leadership, seven years in public education, and seven years in supplemental education and tutoring management.
+Across these experiences, I have consistently exceeded assessment, operational, business, and school accountability metrics.
+These professional accomplishments are complemented by my entrepreneurial ventures, community engagement, and prior experience as a post-secondary adjunct professor.
+I completed the University of Houston’s principalship program and earned a Doctor of Education in Leadership and Management from St. Thomas University (Miami, FL), further strengthening my foundation in instructional and organizational leadership.

 In 2019, I served as Assistant Regional Director for Tutoring Club’s Pearland and Katy locations, where I supported academic programming, staff development, and regional operations.
 In this role, I collaborated with center directors to implement individualized learning plans across K–12 subjects, ensured instructional quality through targeted coaching, and monitored student progress using performance data and parent feedback.
 I also played a key role in scheduling, enrollment outreach, and family engagement efforts that improved retention and strengthened community partnerships.
 This experience deepened my capacity to manage multi-site operations while advancing student achievement in supplemental education settings.